balena-io/balena-cli/doc/cli.markdown

 this file will be used instead.

 DOCKERIGNORE AND GITIGNORE FILES
-By default, both '.dockerignore' and '.gitignore' files are taken into account in order to prevent files from being sent to the balenaCloud builder or Docker or balenaEngine (balenaOS device).

-However, this behavior has been DEPRECATED and will change in an upcoming major version release.
-The --nogitignore (-G) option should be used to enable the new behavior already now.
-This option will cause the CLI to:

-* Disregard all '.gitignore' files at the source directory and subdirectories, and consider only the '.dockerignore' file (if any) at the source directory.
-* Consequently, allow files to be sent to balenaCloud / Docker / balenaEngine even if they are listed in '.gitignore' files (a longstanding feature request).
-* Use a new '.dockerignore' parser and filter library that improves compatibility with "docker build" and fixes several issues (mainly on Windows).
-* Prevent a warning message from being printed.
+The balena CLI will use a '.dockerignore' file (if any) at the source directory in order to decide which source files to exclude from the "build context" sent to balenaCloud, Docker or balenaEngine.
+Previous balena CLI releases (before v12.0.0) also took '.gitignore' files into account, but this is no longer the case.
+This allows files to be used for an image build even if they are listed in '.gitignore'.

-When --nogitignore (-G) is provided, a few "hardcoded" dockerignore patterns are also used and "merged" (in memory) with the patterns found in the '.dockerignore' file (if any), in the following order:
+A few "hardcoded" dockerignore patterns are also used and "merged" (in memory) with the patterns found in the '.dockerignore' file (if any), in the following
+order:

     **/.git
     < user's patterns from the '.dockerignore' file, if any >